Fox's Book of Martyrs

 The

-them to stay the murder, at least till the child, which was the twentieth,
+stay the murder, at least till the child, which was the twentieth, should be

-should be born.
-Notwithstanding this, they thrust a dagger up to the hilt into
+born.
+Notwithstanding this, they thrust a dagger up to the hilt into the poor

-the poor woman.
-Anxious to be delivered, she ran into a corn loft; but hither
+woman.
+Anxious to be delivered, she ran into a corn

-they pursued her, stabbed her in the belly, and then threw her into the street.
+loft; but hither they pursued her, stabbed her in the belly, and then threw her

-By the fall, the child came from the dying mother, and
+into the street.
+By the fall, the child came from the dying mother,

 The

-respect, whether civil or religious, with the other subjects of the realm.
-All
+in every respect, whether civil or religious, with the other subjects of the

-those privileges Louis the XIV confirmed to the Protestants by another statute,
+realm.
+All those privileges Louis the XIV confirmed to the Protestants by

-called the edict of Nismes, and kept them inviolably
+another statute, called the edict of Nismes, and kept them inviolably to the

 On